 All people are susceptible to infection, but HIV-infected persons with T counts less than 100 cells/microL can have an unusually severe and prolonged illness.
 To reduce the risk of infection, HIV infected people should wash hands after diaper changing or contact with pets or soil.
 Close contact with people who are infected with cryptosporidium should be avoided.
 During outbreaks that are thought to be related to contamination of the municipal water supply, drinking bottled water or boiling tap water can reduce the risk of becoming infected.

 There is no proven preventive treatment for Cryptosporidium.
 However, the preventive antibiotics used for Mycobacterium avium complex (MAC) may protect against cryptosporidial infection.
 Symptoms of infection usually resolve when T cells are boosted with HIV medications.

-Streptococcus pneumoniae — Patients with HIV infection are at increased risk of developing infection (such as pneumonia) caused by the bacteria Streptococcus pneumoniae.
+Streptococcus pneumoniae — People with HIV infection are at increased risk of developing infection (such as pneumonia) caused by the bacteria Streptococcus pneumoniae.
 Vaccines are recommended to prevent this infection.
 There are 2 types of pneumococcal vaccines, and people with HIV should get one of each type.

 DISCONTINUATION OF PREVENTIVE TREATMENT

 ●Preventive treatment for Pneumocystis pneumonia and toxoplasmosis is usually discontinued when the T cell count is >200 cells/microL for three months.

 ●If preventive treatment for Mycobacterium avium complex was started, it is usually discontinued when the T cell count is >100 cells/microL for three months.